NashTech-Labs/coding-standards/rust/README.md

     // In case of expressions
     a..(a + b)
     ```
+  * Comments
+    * Prefer line comments (//) to block comments (/* ... */)
+    * Prefer line comments (///) to block comments (/** ... */).
+      ```
+      // When using line comments there should be a single space after the opening sigil.
+      // In case of multi-line comment should have a newline after the opening sigil and before the closing sigil.
+      // Comments should usually be complete sentences.
+Start with a capital letter, end with a period (.)
+      For example:
+      /// Description of function
+      ///
+      /// # Arguments
+      ///
+      /// * `name` - description
+      ///
+      /// # Return
+      ///
+      /// Description about return type of function
+      ```
+    * Try to use inner doc comments (//! and /*! ... */) to write module-level or crate-level documentation.

 * File structure
   * `extern crate` statements must be first in a file.
 They must be ordered alphabetically.
   * `use` statements should come after `extern`.